 Whether buying or selling a home with solar, you’ll want the process to be as smooth as possible.
 Here are some tips to keep the savings flowing smoothly.

-Knowing the size of a solar system is the equivalent to knowing the square footage of a home.
-To find out the system size you can look on the main electrical panel as there is often a plate that indicates the system size or the wattage of the panels.
+Knowing the size of a solar system is the equivalent of knowing the square footage of a home.
+To find out the system size, you can look on the main electrical panel, as there is often a plate that indicates the system size or the wattage of the panels.

 If you know the wattage of the panels, you can simply multiply the number of panels by the wattage.
 For example, if a home has 25 SunPower 360Watt panels, the system size would be 25x 360 = 9000 watts or 9.0 kW DC

 Knowing how much the solar system produces in real-world conditions is very important.
 With today’s technology, nearly all solar systems come with web-based monitoring.
 Taking a look at the past 365 days’ worth of production will allow you to let potential buyers know just how well your system works.

 If you’re looking at a home with solar, finding this out can help determine how much the system can save you on energy costs.
 Because each site is unique and roofs face different directions, it’s important to look at monitoring and not just system size.

 Like all things, solar panels are made by many different companies, and it’s important to know who made them.
 Knowing the manufacturer will help determine important items, like who to contact in the event of an issue, especially if the original installer is not available.

 Find out how many years the panels have been installed and how many more years the system is warranted.
 Most manufacturers’ warranties can be found online.

 Did you use a reputable contractor that monitors and keeps records of your system, or was the system installed by a fly-by-night company?
 Sometimes the “best” deal upfront can turn into the worst deal overall.